What can you make with an embroidery hoop, ribbons, and a doily or piece of lace? A beautiful, unique DIY dreamcatcher!

 …and the pink hoop here: I just added fabric remnants and ribbons to this one.

 Making dreamcatchers is a lot of fun, and I also get to reuse bits of ribbons, vintage doilies, and fabric scraps I have plenty of.
+As a hoarder of everything vintage, it feels good to make something pretty out of my supplies.

 I already went to the craft store and stocked up on additional embroidery hoops to make more.